 Who is at risk of suicide?

-There are some differences in rates of suicide among men and women, but suicide does happen among both men and women.
+There are some differences in rates of suicide among men and women, but suicide does happen to people of all genders including men, women, and non binary people.

 Most deaths by suicide happen in men aged 20-64.
 In Ireland, statistics suggest that young men are most at risk.